mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 Individual list items should be written with suitable punctuation, regardless of the list format.
 However, depending on the type of list you are creating, you will want to adjust your writing as described in the sections below.
 In both cases, include a lead-in sentence that describes the information in the list.

 - **Bulleted lists**: Bulleted lists should be used to group related pieces of concise information.
 Each item in the list should follow a similar sentence structure.
-Phrases and sentences in bulleted lists should include standard punctuation.
+Sentences and phrases in bulleted lists should include standard punctuation — sentences end with a period, phrases don't.
 A period must appear at the end of each sentence in a bulleted list, including the item's final sentence, just as would be expected in a paragraph.

   This is an example of a correctly structured bulleted list: